csa-teachers-help/pratice-problem-basic/README.md

 ## Quest Requirements

 ### Objective 1 - The methods
-There are a number of various pieces of information we can pull from an array of numbers.
+There are several various pieces of information we can pull from an array of numbers.
 Doing these methods help us with method writing, array traversal, variable scope, and method calling.

 - Sum the elements `sumElems`